Epistemic Bias Injection: Manipulating LLM Opinion via Selective Context Retrieval: Conclusion

 \section{Conclusion}

-In this paper, we characterize bias injection attacks on RAG systems and demonstrate its effectiveness across various retrievers, language models, and public datasets.
-We further propose a post-retrieval filtering defense, which effectively mitigates them while preserving benign information.
-This work underscores the importance of viewpoint-aware retrieval for advancing robustness of LLM-based systems against covert manipulation and mitigating ideological bias.
+In this paper, we show that stance polarity in passages and epistemic bias can be explicitly quantified in the embedding space, enabling a principled analysis of how retrieval outcomes shape the stance polarity of LLM-generated responses.
+Building on this geometric metric, we characterize \attack\ attacks on RAG systems and demonstrate their effectiveness across various retrievers, language models, and public datasets.
+We further present \name, a retrieval-stage defense that incorporates the same metric to filter adversarial content while largely preserving benign passages.
+Our results suggest that explicitly modeling stance polarity during retrieval is a promising direction for improving the robustness of RAG systems against subtle opinion manipulation.